Azure/azurehpc/apps/fio/readme.md

 > Note: this will run on 1 node, 8 fio processes (fio numjobs).
 Fio can run on multiple nodes in a client-server mode, this example is designed to run on a single node.
 You can change the fio numjobs parameter (i.e number of processes) by changing the PBS mpiprocs value.
 A throughput and IOPS benchmark will be run.

-A similar script is provided to run the same fio benchmark (throguhput and IOPS) on a Windows client.
+A similar script is provided to run the same fio benchmark (throughput and IOPS) on a Windows client.

 A Windows fio executable can be downloaded from
 ```
     https://bsdio.com/fio/
 ```

-Run the Windows_fio.ps1 powershell script from a Windows powershell prompt.
+Run the windows_fio.ps1 powershell script from a Windows powershell prompt.
 ```
     windows_fio.ps1
 ```